Last updated on February 16th, 2020 at 10:52 am

 One way to squeeze in a weekend is to combine the outing with your holiday celebrations.
 These three spots are also excellent places to hike, kayak, bicycle and explore Florida historic sites.

 Sure, every community has decorations and parades, but these three destinations stand out.
 Their Old Florida setting complements their over-the-top holiday decorations.

 Mount Dora Christmas Lights Festival

 Mount Dora is always having a weekend festival.
 (Here’s a good guide to Mount Dora and its special events.)
 But the city’s Christmas lights festival lasts for a month and includes a wide variety of events.

 Mount Dora decorates with three million lights.
 They flip the switch on Saturday, Nov.
-26, 2016 and there are a series of holiday events on the weekend of Dec.
-2-4, 2016.
+30, 2019, and there are a series of holiday events on the weekend of Dec.6-8, 2019.
 Friday, Dec.
-2, 2016, is the Christmas Walk, a holiday street party from 6 to 9 p.m.
+6 is the Christmas Walk, a holiday street party from 6 to 9 p.m.
+On Saturday, Dec.
+7, there’s a holiday parade at 10 a.m. and a lighted boat parade at night.
+On the evening of Sunday, Dec.
+8, there will be snow and other family-oriented activities in the park and a free concert in the evening.
 On Dec.
-3, there’s a holiday parade at 11 a.m. and a lighted boat parade at night.
-On Dec.
-3 to 4, 2016, you can tour six of Mount Dora’s most gracious homes, decorated for the holidays.
-(Tickets are $20 in advance; $25 at the door.)
-There are many other events, including riding with Santa on the historic 1907 Orange Blossom Cannonball steam train.
+7-8, 2019, you can tour several of Mount Dora’s most gracious homes, decorated for the holidays.
+(Tickets are $25.)

 St. Augustine Nights of Lights

 When St. Augustine turns on the lights on Nov.
 23, 2019, it stays lit up all the way through Jan.
 31, 2020.
 Like Mount Dora, the Oldest City estimates it has 3 million lights.
 (By city ordinance, all holiday lights in the historic and residential areas must be white.)
 One of its most spectacular displays is lighting up the iconic and historic Bridge of Lions.